-As at 31 December 2013, 86.38% of the total number of shares in the Bank were held by Qatari nationals (whether individuals or entities) and 13.62% of such shares by foreign investors.
-As at 31 December 2013, in percentage terms, the largest shareholdings in the Bank were as follows:
+On 31 December 2014, 84.50% of the total number of shares in the Bank were held by Qatari nationals (whether individuals or entities) and 15.50% of such shares by foreign investors.
+On 31 December 2014, in percentage terms, the largest shareholdings in the Bank were as follows:

 Qatar Holding LLC 16.67%

+Pension Fund of General Retirement

+& Social Insurance Authority (GRSIA) 1.84%

-Al Watani Fund 8 2.60%
+Al Watani Fund 4 1.76%

-Al Watani Fund 3 2.35%
+Al Watani Fund 3 1.58%

-Al Watani Fund 4 2.09%

-8. Risk Management
+Risk Management

-The Bank's Risk Management function continues to be very well positioned to manage risk resulting from the increasing sophistication, scope and diversity of the Bank's business and operations.
-The risk process covers all types of risks, principal of which are credit, market, operational, liquidity, reputational and strategic.
+The Bank's Risk Management function continues to be well positioned to manage the banks business risk.
+The risk management process addresses all types of risks, principal of which are credit, market, operational, liquidity, reputational and strategic.
 It ensures the effective identification, understanding, measurement, mitigation and reporting of all risks, the allocation of adequate capital against those risks, and the assurance of an appropriate risk/return relationship.
-These core values are embodied in the Boardapproved Risk Charter and Risk-related policies which outline the enterprise-wide risk management activities of the Bank and detail high level organisation, authorities and processes relating to all aspects of risk management.
+These core values are embodied in the Board-approved Risk Charter and Risk policies which outline the enterprise-wide risk management activities of the Bank and detail high level organisation, authorities and processes relating to all aspects of risk management.

-The Bank follows a "three lines of defence" model to enterprise risk management, whereby responsibility and accountability for risk management within each line of defence are well embedded and exercised at all levels within the Bank cascading from the Board of Directors, Board-level Committees, Management-level Committees, Executive Management and employees.
+The Bank follows a "three lines of defence" model to enterprise risk management, whereby responsibility and accountability for risk management within each line of defence are well embedded and exercised at all levels within the Bank cascading from the Board of Directors, Board-level Committees, Managementlevel Committees, Executive Management and employees.

-Within Commercial Bank, risk management is based on the risk appetite and strategy set by the Board of Directors.
+Within Commercial Bank, risk management is based on the risk 2.9 Internal Control Framework appetite and strategy set by the Board of Directors.
 The strategy and resultant policies and procedures are implemented through specialist risk functions reporting to the Chief Risk Officer.
 Risk is provided at the required level of independence and works closely with the other business units in the Bank to support their activities.
 The following represent the key objectives of the risk management framework:

-- Ensure adherence/compliance of individual and portfolio performance with agreed terms and policies; - Institute prudent risk control mechanisms across the Bank; - Ensure compliance with local legal and regulatory guidelines; and - Maintain primary relationship with the local regulators with respect to risk-related issues.
+- Ensure adherence/compliance of individual and portfolio performance with agreed terms and policies; - Institute prudent risk control mechanisms across the Bank; - Ensure compliance with local legal and regulatory guidelines; - Maintain primary relationship with the local regulators with respect to risk-related issues

 Risk has over 90 dedicated staff which underlines Commercial Bank's commitment to a strong risk governance and management framework.
-During 2013, the Bank continued to enhance its internal controls and improved various processes in all areas of risk management.
-At a macro-level, Commercial Bank's Board is involved in risk decisions through the:
+During 2014, the Bank continued to enhance its controls and processes in all areas of risk

+Commercial Bank's Board is involved in risk decisions through

 - The Board Risk Committee is responsible for all aspects of enterprise-wide risk management including, but not limited to credit risk, market risk, liquidity risk and operational risk.
-The BRC reviews the policy on all risk issues and maintains oversight of all Bank risks. - The Board Executive Committee is responsible for evaluating and granting credit facilities within authorized limits as per QCB and Board guidelines as well as for reviewing the strategy on recovery of Special Asset relationships, reviewing and approving all credit proposals (other than off-the-shelf products) relating to political figures and persons in ministerial posts, within the Risk Delegation of Authority, and approving credit facilities with tenor above 8 years.
+The BRC reviews the policy on all risk issues and maintains oversight of all Bank risks. - The Board Executive Committee is responsible for evaluating and granting credit facilities within authorized limits as per QCB and Board guidelines as well as for reviewing the strategy on recovery of Special Asset relationships, reviewing and approving all credit proposals (other than off-theshelf products) relating to political figures and persons in ministerial posts, within the Risk Delegation of Authority, and approving credit facilities with tenor above 8 years.

 In addition, specific risk-focused management committees (Risk, Asset and Liability and Special Assets Management) convene on a quarterly basis, at a minimum.
-The Board of Directors or their sub-committees are regularly updated on major risks that the Bank faces, including but not limited to credit risk.
+The Board of Directors or their sub-committees are regularly updated on all major risks that the Bank faces